runebaas/switzerlan-rules/rules/tournaments/osu.md

 #### Map Rules

 Once started, the map must be played until the end.
-The point distribution of a map is determined by the scores submitted to the /mp/ link.
+The qualifier score of a map is determined by the scores submitted to the /mp/ link.
 A player’s score is counted as long as he does not quit during the map.
 If a map is played on the wrong settings e.g. wrong mod or score system, it will be replayed.

 #### Lobby behaviour